Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 **Important:** Once the Skillable VM is activated, you will have a fixed time limit (75 minutes) to complete the workshop before the VM shuts down.
 You can track the remaining time in the display at the top-right corner of the Skillable Lab window.

-_If you are currently in an AI Tour session and have already launched the Skillable lab and verified credentials - move on to Section 2 below!
-Otherwise,  complete these two steps now_.
+!!! info "If you are currently in an AI Tour session and have already launched the Skillable Lab and verified credentials - move on to Section 2 below.
+Otherwise,  complete these two steps now."

-!!! abstract "Step 0: Launch Browser Window In Incognito Mode (window A)"
+1. Open a new bowser window In incognito mode (window A)

     The workshop is conducted completely within a browser environment.
-You may have an enterprise Azure or GitHub account that you are logged into that may cause conflicts.
+You may have an enterprise Azure or GitHub account that you are logged into from your browser that may cause conflicts.
 To avoid this, we recommend opening a new browser window in **incognito mode** (private mode) with your preferred browser.

-   - Open a new browser window in incognito or private mode

-   **✅ | CONGRATULATIONS!** - Your Learning journey has begun!

-!!! abstract "Step 1: Launch Skillable VM and log in (window B)"

 1. Open the **WRK550 Lab** link provided by your instructor in your browser.
-1. Click `Launch` - open new window with two panes (window B)
+1. Click `Launch` - this opens the Skillable Lab in a new window with two panes (window B)
-1. **Check**: You see `Password` prompt in the left pane.
+1. **Check**: You see a `Password` prompt in the left pane.
     - This is a virtual machine.
 We will not use it in this workshop.
 1. **Check**: You see a **Build a Retail Copilot Code-First on Azure AI** tab in right pane
     - Follow the instructions in this pane to open the lab instructions.

-Keep window B open - you will need the **Azure Credentials** shown in this window in the next step.
+Do not close the Skillable Lab (window B) - you will need the **Azure Credentials** shown in this window in the next step.

 **✅ | CONGRATULATIONS!** - Your Skillable Lab is live!

 ## 2. Set Up Your Dev Environment